 Partners who make their significant other feel bad about their weight and appearance, like men who say their wives “have let themselves go” after having kids, for example, they don’t deserve that person’s love.

-Discovering the body positivity movement was the first time in my life I’d ever considered the possibility that I was worthy of respect.
+Discovering the existence of body positivity movement was the first time in my life I’d ever considered the possibility that I was worthy of respect.
 Worthy of compliments.
-Worthy of feeling confident about myself without someone sniggering in the background about how my body wasn’t thin enough, tall enough or for whatever other reason, just wasn’t to their particular liking.
+Worthy of feeling confident about myself without someone sneering in the background about how my body wasn’t thin enough, tall enough, my breasts were too big, or for whatever other reason, my body just wasn’t to their particular liking.
 Like it was their divine right to only have to cast their eyes on other humans who were pleasing to their eyes.

 Making Peace With My Body